 Root canal procedures can bring relief to toothaches and save damaged teeth.
 However, answering “do I need a root canal?” can be difficult.
 Sometimes, only a trained dentist can spot the signs of an infected or damaged tooth.
 Pain or other physical symptoms can also be evidence that the problem has progressed, so waiting for those signs can be a bad idea.
-Being aware of the warning signs of decay and damage can help you be prepared in case you ever need a root canal.
+Being aware and responding to the warning signs associated with decay and damage is your best defensive measure.

 What is a Root Canal?

 Root canals are procedures that can save infected teeth.
 In these procedures, your dentist cleans out the canals within your tooth’s root.
 These canals contain pulp, which is a soft material that can become infected.
 During the procedure, your dentist will remove the damaged or infected pulp.
 Then, they can clean and disinfect the inside of the tooth before filling and sealing it.
 A crown is typically placed on top of the tooth to keep it secure and protected.